Vladimir Putin: Russia's action man president

 Despite his long rule, President Putin's approval ratings are still high, Russian media report - the kind of popularity that most Western leaders can only dream of.

-Mr Putin's brand of patriotism dominates Russia's media, skewing coverage in his favour, so those ratings do not give the whole picture.
-But dissenters do struggle to be heard.
+Mr Putin's brand of patriotism dominates Russia's media, skewing coverage in his favour, so the full extent of opposition is hard to gauge.

-He was re-elected president in 2012 for a third, six-year term in the Kremlin.
-Even in the previous four years, as prime minister under President Dmitry Medvedev, he was clearly holding the levers of power.
+Even in 2008-2012, as prime minister under President Dmitry Medvedev, he was clearly holding the levers of power.

 In his first two terms as president, Mr Putin was buoyed by healthy income from oil and gas - Russia's main exports.